Skip to Main Content

 The Libraries' Discover search (the same as the Start Your Search box on the homepage) searches the full collection, from books to DvDs to journal articles.
 A good place for a very broad search.
 You can use filters and more complex searches to narrow results to usable quantities.

-Use Discover! to search across multiple databases with a single search.
+Use Start Your Search to search across multiple databases with a single search.

 These databases are good choices for many political science topics: